 - Make sure the shelter is giving out good care information for the rabbits; go to our shelter forms page for forms that you can give to your shelter to use if they don’t have things like this; there are also posters and flyers and things that you can put up on this page as well

 - Talk to your shelter about setting up off site adoption days at Petco or Petsmart or other pet supply stores.
-Go to our pet stores page to find out how to do this.

 - If you have the time, the space, and the resources, consider fostering a rabbit for your local shelter